- Start date: 2 December 2021

 Publications and outputs

-- Clayton, R., Clayton, C. and Potter, M. (2022) ‘Reimagining Where We Live: Cultural Placemaking and the Levelling Up Agenda’.
-Written Evidence submitted to the Digital, Culture, Media and Sport Committee , UK Parliament, London
+Clayton, R., Clayton, C. and Potter, M. (2022) ‘Reimagining Where We Live: Cultural Placemaking and the Levelling Up Agenda’.
+Written evidence published by the the Digital, Culture, Media and Sport Committee , UK Parliament, London